Integrating data science ethics into an undergraduate major: A case study: Modules for teaching data science ethics

 The second part of this activity asks students to code raw race/ethnicity data into a new categorical variable called \texttt{race\_clean}.
 They do this part in pairs.
 Then, in small groups, they discuss the decisions they made when completing this task and also any feelings they had during the task, as those feelings reflect the hard realities that researchers must confront in their work.
 The raw data comes in check-all-that-apply and free response formats.
 Students will find this task quite difficult, and perhaps uncomfortable.
 The goal is not to have them finish, but to get them to recognize the ambiguity inherent the construction of categorical race/ethnicity variables.
 They may have used the clean version of race/ethnicity variables in the past without thinking much of it.

 Lastly, the module also contains notes on closing thoughts the instructor might offer their students after this activity.
 It is very important not to skip the wrap-up for this activity.
 Let students know that this is not the end of the discussion.
-As future data scientists, they can play an active role in creating ethical guidelines for moving towards more appropriate use of race and ethnicity data.
+As future data scientists, they can play an active role in creating ethical guidelines for moving towards more appropriate use of race and ethnicity data---a critical area of need \citep{gebru2020race, benjamin2019race, d4bl, codedbias}.

 \hypertarget{capstone}{